hfogle/glds_microarrays/glds_microarrays.md

 ### affymetrix.R

 This function takes the glds_microarray.R options object as input and generates output files customized to the Affymetrix platform.
 Preprocessing is performed with the Oligo package.
 RMA background correction and Quantiles normalization are performed to generate normalized expression values.
 For ST class arrays, core gene level estimation is performed.
 DGE analysis is performed with the Limma package.
 Control probes and unannotated probes are filtered.
 Multiple probes mapping to a gene identifier are aggregated by maximum interquartile range.
-Normalized expression values are fit to a linear model
+Normalized expression values are fit to a linear model with empirical Bayes estimation of priors.
+Group contrast log fold change, t-test p-values, and Benjamini Hochberg adjusted p-values with FDR of 0.05 are calculated.

 ### agilent_one_channel.R

+This function takes the glds_microarray.R options object as input and generates output files customized to the Affymetrix platform.
+Preprocessing is performed with the Oligo package.
+RMA background correction and Quantiles normalization are performed to generate normalized expression values.
+For ST class arrays, core gene level estimation is performed.
+DGE analysis is performed with the Limma package.
+Control probes and unannotated probes are filtered.
+Multiple probes mapping to a gene identifier are aggregated by maximum interquartile range.
+Normalized expression values are fit to a linear model with empirical Bayes estimation of priors.
+Group contrast log fold change, t-test p-values, and Benjamini Hochberg adjusted p-values with FDR of 0.05 are calculated.

 ### agilent_two_channel.R

+This function takes the glds_microarray.R options object as input and generates output files customized to the Affymetrix platform.
+Preprocessing is performed with the Oligo package.
+RMA background correction and Quantiles normalization are performed to generate normalized expression values.
+For ST class arrays, core gene level estimation is performed.
+DGE analysis is performed with the Limma package.
+Control probes and unannotated probes are filtered.
+Multiple probes mapping to a gene identifier are aggregated by maximum interquartile range.
+Normalized expression values are fit to a linear model with empirical Bayes estimation of priors.
+Group contrast log fold change, t-test p-values, and Benjamini Hochberg adjusted p-values with FDR of 0.05 are calculated.

 ### illumina_expression.R

+This function takes the glds_microarray.R options object as input and generates output files customized to the Affymetrix platform.
+Preprocessing is performed with the Oligo package.
+RMA background correction and Quantiles normalization are performed to generate normalized expression values.
+For ST class arrays, core gene level estimation is performed.
+DGE analysis is performed with the Limma package.
+Control probes and unannotated probes are filtered.
+Multiple probes mapping to a gene identifier are aggregated by maximum interquartile range.
+Normalized expression values are fit to a linear model with empirical Bayes estimation of priors.
+Group contrast log fold change, t-test p-values, and Benjamini Hochberg adjusted p-values with FDR of 0.05 are calculated.

 ## Quality Assessment Functions

+### qa_summary_raw.rmd

+This function takes platform specific raw data objects and generates an html report file containing chip level imageplots, intensity boxplots, density distribution plots, and PCA plots (for one channel datasets).

+### qa_summary_normalized.rmd

+This function takes platform specific normalized data objects and generates an html report file containing chip level intensity boxplots, density distribution plots, and PCA plots (for one channel datasets).